 Nayda Massoud, is an ESSEC Global MBA alumna with Lebanese roots and an international upbringing.
 Nayda had a professional background in Finance, before joining the Global MBA aiming to switch careers; she overcame the challenges of Covid-19 and made them a strength to find a great new position at Amazon in France!
-In her conversation with Valerie Mokrane, Global MBA candidate & student ambassador, she described her MBA Journey as:
+In her conversation with Valerie Mokrane, Global MBA Alumni & student ambassador Class of 2021, she described her MBA Journey as:

 #IMMERSIVE #DIVERSE #EYE-OPENING